mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 scaled_USArrests <- scale(USArrests)
 dist_USArrests <- dist(scaled_USArrests, method = "euclidian")
 ```

-Now we have a distance matrix, we might want to explore the similarities visually.
-Here we use MDS (for more on that subject, see the [MDS tutorial](/mds/)) to get the 4 dimensional similarity matrix down to two dimensions we can visually interpret.
-First we convert the distance object to a normal matrix which can be used by the _cmdscale_ function.
+Now we convert the distance object to a normal matrix which can be used by the _cmdscale_ function.
 ```r
 mat_USArrests <- as.matrix(dist_USArrests)